TABLE OF CONTENTS

 downloading artifact from expo servers 2

-Step 4: To put our app manually to TestFlight, we will need to use a Transporter application (available on the AppStore).
+Step 4: To put our app manually into TestFlight, we will need to use a Transporter application (available on the AppStore).

 Manually upload instructions:

-1. Sign in into iTunes connect with your Apple ID and accept terms.
+1. Sign in to iTunes connected with your Apple ID and accept the terms.

 2. Sign in to the Transporter app (use Apple ID).

-3. Add the IPA file with application to the Transporter.
+3. Add the IPA file with the application to the Transporter.

 4. Submit the app by clicking the Deliver button.